 Undergraduate Research Program

-The Undergraduate Research program is designed to allow students entering the LEAD Scholars Academy track to have a professional, hands-on, paid, research related experience.
-These students are 3rd/4th year university students who have been accepted into the new LEAD Scholars Academy track program.
-This experience will include 10 hours per week for 15 weeks during the spring semester.
+The LEAD Scholars Academy Undergraduate Research Program is designed to give current UCF students the opportunity to have a professional, hands-on, paid, career related experience.
+Accepted third and fourth year students will be funded up to 10 hours per week for 15 weeks during the spring semester.

 A unique aspect of this program is the mentor relationship that is created.
-The faculty or staff member that is paired with students will be expected to create and facilitate a mentor / mentee relationship with LEAD students; hopefully this relationship will continue to grow and benefit both parties throughout the students' time at UCF and beyond.
+The faculty member will be expected to create and facilitate a mentor/mentee relationship with their matched student.
+Faculty and students will be matched based on the type of project available and the student's skills, abilities, and future career goals.

-Please note-Proposals that include significant research experience opportunities for LEAD Scholars will be considered first.
+Note: Proposals that include significant research experience opportunities will be considered first.